 Thus, many of us still do not believe that concepts like Machine Learning, Artificial Intelligence cannot replace human effort.
 We may not talk about that in open, as we do not want to give others the impression that we are far behind but in our minds.

 3. Lack of trust

 Most of the executives are not fully satisfied with the analytics they receive for running the business.
 And hence many of the decisions are not data-driven but are based on their experience and knowledge.
 And thus they are not quite sure of the analytical capability in an organization and hence considering adopting PA is too farfetched.
-We need to educate the organization that things have changed over time and every day technology is progressing faster than yesterday.
-What we should realize that trusting too much on our past experience is not helping us to give the new opportunity a fair try.
+We need to educate the organization that things have changed over time and everyday technology is progressing faster than yesterday.
+What we should realize that trusting too much in our past experience is not helping us to give the new opportunity a fair try.

 4. Silo approach

 Many organizations are still run in departmental silos and yet to have a culture that’s organization-wide.
-Thus cross-functional holistic insight are very often missing or if done, may be insufficient for an effective business decision.
+Thus cross-functional holistic insight is very often missing or if done, may be insufficient for an effective business decision.
 Thus analytics are silo-based and not integrated.
 PA needs an integrated approach, not a silo culture.
 It will take time to build trust to move from human-driven analytics to system driven analytics.
 We must recognize that in order to take the step towards embracing concepts like PA, we as leaders need to learn, unlearn and relearn.
 Or else we will remain in silos doing more proof of concept and not the real PA.